GuestSneezeOSDev/source4android/readme.md

 # Source4android
+> [!CAUTION]
+> Please do not use this as its not complete yet, please proceed with caution.

 Source4android is a project which allows you to port you HL2, Portal, TF2, etc mod to the android platform without using leaked code.
 # Steps to implementing Source4Android
 1. You will need to download [vs-android](http://www.gavpugh.com/downloads/vs-android-0.964.zip)